farshadzeinalinesaz/farshad_zeinali.github.io/README.md

 Hello, It's Farshad,

-I am really excited to inform you that I decided to share my experience and knowledge about some topics that I am realy keen on about them.
-I update my github account whenever that I can take some times free to share here with you and it is my pleasure.
+I am really excited to inform you that I decided to share my experience and knowledge about some topics that I am really keen on about them.
+I update my GitHub account whenever that I can take some times free to share here with you and it is my pleasure.

 <b>Note: </b> I tried to make some examples from scratch to complex codes here for you, please take a look and let me know if you need more help or help me by sharing your experience with me, then I can update my source code here.
 Thanks.
 <br/><br/>